Architecture

 Off-Chain Components

-On top of the blockchain layer, Subscrypts provides user-facing applications that make it easy to interact with the smart contracts.
+On top of the blockchain layer, Subscrypts provides user-facing applications that simplify interaction with the smart contracts.

 Architecture Diagram